SPEAK WITH A TEAM MEMBER (770) 920-6030

 One of the first steps in the probate process is to submit the decedent’s will and a formal request to let the nominated person serve.
 Along with these documents, they must also file a duly filled petition.

-Once the court approves the petition and if all heirs agree to the will, the Probate Court will approve it, and the named Executor will receive an order that officially appoints them to the position.
+Once the court approves the petition and if all heirs agree to the will, the probate court will approve it, and the named executor of the estate will receive an order that officially appoints them to the position.

 This legal document, called Letters of Testamentary, gives the individual authority to take charge of the deceased person’s probate assets.